gbiryukov/inline-chunks-html-webpack-plugin/README.md

       //...
       //...
       new InlineChunksWebpackPlugin({
-        inlineChunks: ['manifest'],
+        inlineChunks: [{
+          chunkName: 'manifest',
-        deleteFile: true // do not build chunks
+          deleteFile: true, // do not emit chunk to fs }],
       })
     //...
     ]